Ready To Make The Leap To Composite Decking?

 The point is, after every debacle that has happened, the companies have tried hard to correct their recipe.
 Like anything in life, things improve over time as lessons are learned.

 The point of using wood as a filler is to impart some degree of realistic appearance and texture.
-But wood is porous and can absorb moisture, fade, stain, swell and is a food for bacteria.
+But wood is porous and can absorb moisture, fade, stain, swell and is food for bacteria.

 Polyethylene Versus Polypropylene